ruathudo/Attendance-autocheck/System Requirements.md

 - dbQuery() : is a class with many child functions, use for query tasks from database.
 - getloc(): get the location based the position of user send to server, return location eg: B213

+5.2 Non-functional system requirements:

+5.3 Usability:
+    To ensure.
+As description, It only needs a device with wifi connection.
+Nowadays, everybody, especially IT student must have at least 1 wireless device, so it may not be a problem.
+About functionality, It must be automatic and visual.
+Students just need to login and press 1 button: start check.
+If is there any exception, student can press exception mode button and leave an message.

+    For teacher's part, he can get a list courses belong to him, select one course and start working with.
+By default, the course will come with accepted students.
+However, teacher can also add new student to the course just by add button. delete or edit is the same.
+Setting a class is also simple like filling a form.
+Any one can do it with a normal knowledge about computer.

+5.4 Reliability:
+    To ensure system is realiable, we have make serveral exceptions for that.
+For example, input valid in both client and server ensure nobody can put a bad stuff on.
+All private data is protected by hash. if any one have a dropped signal or battery running out or any accident with his phone, application will collect device's status and let student send it to the teacher with message.
+Of course, it rarely happends because nobody want to cheat with a low battery phone in every week.
+    If some students don't have any smart phone, tablet... they can ask teacher check mannualy by his phone.
+So nobody will miss the class.

+5.5 Efficiency:
+    This application will save many time for both students and teachers.
+Students don't need to wait in queue for signing in the paper.
+No paper equal with no tear, no lost.
+All information will be stored in server.
+Teachers don't have to calculate how many percent students presented, application will do it.
+The data is going to be stored for long time.
+People can retrieve them like a big data to do some statistical research.